lepidus/docker-ojs/README_en.md

 **Again:** Note that template's /root folder is copied into the Docker image **at build time** so, if you change it, you must rebuild the image for changes to take effect.

+### Easy way to change config stuff

+If you don't want to keep you own local images, you can use the ones we build in dockerHub and map your config files in your docker-compose.yml.

+So if you like to change something in (for instance) your php settings, you only need to created create a `./volumes/config/php.custom.ini` outside your container and uncomment the volume in your docker-compose.yml.

+Check the volumes section for a list of folders and files we think could be useful to overwrite or extend to fit your needs.

+### Restful URLs (aka. clean URLs)

+By default the restful_url are enabled and Apache is already configured, so there is no need to use index.php over url.

+### SSL

+By default at the start of Apache one script will check if the SSL certificate is valid and its CN matches your SERVERNAME, if don't it will generate a new one.
+The certificate can be overwritten using a volume mount (see `docker-compose.yml` file).

+_**Note:** This feature is under reveiw and could change in future._

+### SSL handled by an external service

+If you have an external service in front handling SSL connections (often referred as *SSL offloading* or *SSL termination*) you need to add a new line containing `PassENV HTTPS` in `ojs.conf`, inside the main `<VirtualHost *:80>` section.

+# How could I help?

 ## Update the compose configurations and Dockerfiles